jacebrowning/gitman/docs/interfaces/cli.md

 ## Edit

-To open the existing configuration file:
+To open the existing config file:

 ```sh
 gitman edit